 2. Prioritizing Tasks

 After organizing, you need to know tasks are urgent.
 Prioritizing minimizes the stress of numerous data and things to do.
-It helps you focus on the most important task without totally neglecting the others.
+It helps you focus on the most critical task without totally neglecting the others.

 This technique can also help you with scheduling.
 You can plan how your day will be spent during the busy seasons based on your priorities.
 It can also manage expectations on the people who are affected by your output.

 Prioritizing can be based on deadline, student welfare, or the impact of the output on the school’s overall business strategy.

 3. Harnessing Technology

 Several apps can assist teachers in being efficient and organized.
 Apps such as Google Drive can help you store documents in the cloud so you can access them from any device.
 Aside from efficiency, it is also free to use.

 Specialized apps like The Learning Journal can help you share students’ reports with their parents and guardians at home.
 TeacherKit can track student attendance, add behavior notes and other data.

 4. Recycling High-Quality Learning Materials

 Create high-quality charts, activity sheets, and other visual aids so you can reuse them.
 Store them well so they can be preserved and always check if all details are still relevant.
 Label them as well so you can find them better when needed.

 5. Enhancing Classroom Management

 Classroom management is the set of strategies teachers use to solve problems within the classroom.
 Starting classroom management can make your students effective even if they are left on their own.
 It is a result of classroom organization and student behavior expectations.